FOLLOW US

 Previous significant incidents include:

-• in December 2023, four people were killed and several injured in an explosion during a Catholic mass in Marawi
+• in December 2023, 4 people were killed and several injured in an explosion during a Catholic mass in Marawi, South Lanao Province

-• in August 2020, dual explosions in Jolo, Sulu resulting in a number of deaths and injuries
+• in August 2020, dual explosions in Jolo Island, Sulu Province resulted in a number of deaths and injuries

-• in 2019, a dual suicide attack on a military base in Indanan in Sulu Province killed 3 civilians and 3 military personnel as well as the 2 attackers.
-A further 22 people were injured
+• in 2019, a dual suicide attack on a military base in Indanan, Sulu Province killed 3 civilians and 3 military personnel as well as the 2 attackers, with a further 22 people injured

-• in 2019, 27 people were killed and many more injured as a result of bomb attacks at a Roman Catholic cathedral on Jolo Island in Sulu Province
+• in 2019, 27 people were killed and many more injured as a result of bomb attacks at a Roman Catholic cathedral on Jolo Island, Sulu Province

-There is a threat of kidnap by terrorist groups operating in the Philippines, including the targeting of foreign nationals in rural, urban and coastal areas.
+There is a threat of kidnapping by terrorist groups operating in the Philippines, including the targeting of foreign nationals in rural, urban and coastal areas .

-The primary threat in the Philippines has historically been posed by the Abu Sayyaf Group (ASG), who kidnapped a number of Westerners over the 2010s, including British nationals as recently as 2019.
-ASG has, in more recent years, targeted local fishermen in kidnap operations, but may still consider Westerners desirable targets.
+The primary threat in the Philippines has historically been posed by ASG, who kidnapped a number of westerners over the 2010s, including British nationals as recently as 2019.

 British nationals are seen as legitimate targets, including tourists, humanitarian aid workers, journalists and business travellers.
 If you are kidnapped, the reason for your presence is unlikely to protect you or secure your safe release.